sasha-byke/ml-api/README.md

                 __init__.py
 ```

-We start with a simple preprocessing function that just converts python list to numpy array
+We start with a simple preprocessing function that just converts a python list to a NumPy array

 `src/mypreprocessing/preprocessing.py`:
 ```python